-Devices with display are designed for displaying measurements.
+The device is designed to display measurements.
 So, any other procedure will be terminated after a certain time without user interaction and the last active measurement image will be shown again.

 Menu timeout

 A menu timeout takes effect after 2 min. without changing the present menu selection.
 It doesn't matter if the currently displayed menu is the main menu or a sub-menu: The menu is closed and the last active measurement image is displayed again.